 Drawdown isn’t the only way your pension can provide you with an income, so make sure you consider all the available options before deciding whether it’s right for you.

-For example, if you want a guaranteed income in retirement, you may decide to use some or all of your pension savings to buy an annuity.
+For example, as mentioned previously, you may decide to use some or all of your pension savings to buy an annuity.
 This is essentially a contract with an insurance company and in return for your savings you’ll be paid a set income for life, or a fixed term.
 The amount of income you’ll get will depend on a range of factors including how much of your pension you’re using to buy an annuity, how old you are, whether you want the income you get to increase each year, your health, and whether you want the annuity to pay out to your spouse, partner, or someone else after you die.

 Not all providers will offer you the same monthly income for your money, so it’s essential to shop around and get the best deal for your circumstances.
 You can find out more about how annuities work in our article Annuities explained.